 "Preparing our students to become College & Career Ready!"

-The AP Courses at Shadow Hills High School currently offers 17 courses across multiple subject areas.
-Each course is developed by a committee composed of college faculty and AP teachers, and covers the breadth of information, skills, and assignments found in the corresponding college course.
+Shadow Hills High School currently offers various AP Courses across multiple subject areas.
+Each course is developed by a committee composed of college faculty and AP teachers and covers the breadth of information, skills, and assignments found in the corresponding college course.

-Advanced Placement courses are taught at a college level and require excellent organizational skills, strong study habits, the ability to work independently, and a high level of interest and commitment.
+AP courses are taught at a college level and require excellent organizational skills, strong study habits, the ability to work independently, and a high level of interest and commitment.
 Students can expect to spend substantial time outside of class preparing assignments, reading, and writing papers.
-In addition, Advanced Placement students may have summer assignments to prepare them for the challenge of their Advanced Placement course(s).
+In addition, AP students may have summer assignments to prepare them for the challenge of their AP course(s).

 The AP Exams

 The AP Examinations are administered each year in May and represent the culmination of college-level work in a given discipline in a secondary school setting.
 Rigorously developed by committees of college and AP high school faculty, the AP Exams test students' ability to perform at a college level.